sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ## Threshold-free analysis

 This type of analysis is popular for datasets where differential expression analysis does not reveal many genes that are differentially-expressed on their own.
-Instead, it seeks to identify genes that as a group have a tendancy to be near the extremes of the log-fold changes.
+Instead, it seeks to identify genes that as a group have a tendency to be near the extremes of the log-fold changes.
 The results are typically presented in the following way.

 ![](media/overexpressed-gsea.png)

 The "barcode"-like panel represents where genes from a particular pathway (**HALLMARK_E2F_TARGETS** in this case) are located in a gene list *ranked* from most up-regulated to most down-regulated.
 The peak in the green curve is used to indicate where the majority of genes are located.
-If this is shifted to the left or the right it indicates that genes belonging to this gene set have a tendancy to be up- or down-regulated.
+If this is shifted to the left or the right it indicates that genes belonging to this gene set have a tendency to be up- or down-regulated.

 As such, it does not rely on having to impose arbitrary cut-offs on the data.
 Instead, we need to provide a measure of the importance of each gene such as it's fold-change.
 These are then used the rank the genes.